 Wildflowers

-A far cry from the white wonderland of winter, in summer the tundra of Bering Land Bridge National Preserve awakens in a brilliant kaleidoscope of wildflowers.
-From the deep purple of the poisonous Monksood, to the bright pink of the Common Fireweed, the landscape offers an endless selection of flora to identify.
-Check out some of the most common tundra wildflowers, below!
+A far cry from the white wonderland of winter, in summer, the tundra of Bering Land Bridge National Preserve awakens in a brilliant kaleidoscope of wildflowers.
+From the deep purple of the poisonous Monkshood to the bright pink of the Common Fireweed, the landscape offers an endless selection of flora to identify.
+Check out some of the most common tundra wildflowers below!

 Wooly Lousewort in three stages of life

-The Woolly Lousewort usually has a single thick steam, or occasionally a few steams clustered together, which grows around 6 inches tall.
-The pink to purple flours bloom in a cluster at the end of the steam.
+Woolly Lousewort usually has a single thick stem, or occasionally a few stems clustered together, and grows around 6 inches tall.
+The pink or purple flowers bloom in a cluster at the end of the stem.
 When young, flowers are covered with dense wool.
-As warmer weather arrives, the flowers break through the wool, painting the landscape shades of rose.
+As warmer weather arrives, the flowers break through the wool, painting the landscape in shades of rose.

 Alpine Arnica